 Our last morning we did the character breakfast at the hotel, Storytellers Cafe.
 I honestly didn’t even look at the buffet here because I knew they made a vegan hash brown omelet for vegans and that was enough for me.

 Our server was super knowledgable and helpful.
 He knew right away to offer us the hash brown omelet.
 We also got some vegan Mickey waffles.
 The omelet was weird, but in a good way.
 It required seasoning as it had none on it.
 It was full of various veggies, our server had asked if there was any we didn’t like to which we said no, and a ton of jalapeños (we learned that they love them in California and it’s okay because we do too).
 The one they made for Finn didn’t have any jalapeños.
 Having done all three resort character meals now, I would say this and Goofy’s Kitchen are my favorite.
 For food I would go here though.

 We had an amazing time in Disneyland.
 My best friend and her fiance joined us for their first trip out there as well and we all had an amazing experience.
 We’re already talking about when we should go back again!

 Again, huge thank you to Lisa for making it so easy to know where to look in Disneyland.
 Always remember to ask questions and double check that items are vegan as suppliers can change daily.

 If you’re considering a trip to Disneyland, let me help!
-Booking with my costs the same as booking on your own, but you get my help.
+I offer concierge level travel planning, and you know you won’t be hungry!
 Get your no-obligation quote here.